Cell Therapy: An Old And Successful Therapy

 The Ruling of the Federal Constitutional Court

-The following ruling was passed by the Federal Constitutional Court after a legal dispute regarding the ban of fresh cell therapy, instigated by myself and other colleagues, on the 16th February 2000:
+The following ruling was passed by the Federal Constitutional Court after a legal dispute regarding the ban of live cell therapy, instigated by myself and other colleagues, on the 16th February 2000:

 It goes on to say: “The term of regarding the use of these products does not include methods used by doctors which means giving patients products which they made themselves and which are used immediately.”